openedx/paragon/README.md

 component's directory `/src/MyComponent/index.scss` which by default contains an empty class for your component.

-If you wish to use CSS variables (which is the preferred way of styling the components since values can be easily overridden and customized by the consumers of Paragon), create specific design tokens in `tokens` directory (in the `core` and `themes` directories) and then generate (`npm run build-tokens`) CSS variables for your component.
+If you wish to use CSS variables (which is the preferred way of styling the components since values can be easily overridden and customized by the consumers of Paragon), you can do so by utilizing [design tokens](/tokens).
-This way the variables will also get automatically picked up by documentation site and displayed on your component's page.

 **Please note that you need to follow [Paragon's CSS styling conventions](docs/decisions/0012-css-styling-conventions).**